All Products

 How do I enable or disable auto-start for the ptp-monitor program?

-ptp-monitor is an operations and maintenance (O&M) component that runs on the instance.
-We recommend keeping it running, but it is not mandatory.
-By default, this component is configured to start automatically on boot.
+ptp-monitor is an O&M component running on the instance.
+Keeping it running is recommended but not mandatory.
+By default, it starts automatically on boot.

 • Disable auto-start on boot.